 What to Wear to the Aulani Disney Character Breakfast

-I ordered matching Aulani shirts off of Etsy and I figured the Aulani breakfast with the characters was a great place to wear them.
+I ordered matching Aulani shirts from Etsy, and I figured the Aulani breakfast with the characters was a great place to wear them.
 Matching Disney shirts always look so cute in character photos.

 So, Is the Disney Aulani Character Breakfast Worth It?

-Knowing that everything is pricey when the Disney name is attached, this is a really fun thing to do at Aulani with kids or even without!
+Knowing that everything is pricey when the Disney name is attached, this is one of the best family-friendly breakfast options to do at Aulani with kids or even without!